Anubhav-Kaushik-Dev/raffles-health-clone/README.md

 - Containerized the Spring Boot application using Docker and published image to dockerhub
 - Deployed it on AWS EC2 for cloud-based access.

+ **Database Structure**

+Users table
+Roles table
+Permissions table
+user_roles & role_permissions join tables

+NOTE:For Bootstrapping first time,manually create an admin,Role and Permission record using SQL query and use permitAll() for /add-admin end point in SecurityFilterChain.
+NOTE:Second time onward,/add-admin must be authenticated() in SecurityFilterChain.

 **Tech Stack**

 Backend: Java 8, Spring Boot, Spring MVC